-As a result of an amendment to the conversion price of our Series C Preferred Stock, the conversion price effective as of December 31, 2020 and 2019 was \$3.75 per share, subject to certain reset provisions.
+As a result of an amendment to the conversion price of our Series C Preferred Stock, the conversion price effective as of December 31, 2020 was \$3.75 per share, subject to certain reset provisions.
+On December 12, 2021, the conversion price was reset to \$2.27 per share.
+The effect was de minimis.

 The Series C Preferred Stock contains triggering events which would, among other things, require redemption (i) in cash, at the greater of (a) 120% of the stated value of \$1,000 or (b) the product of (I) the variable weighted average price of our common stock on the trading day immediately preceding the date of the triggering event and (II) the stated value divided by the then conversion price or (ii) in shares of our common stock, equal to a number of shares equal to the amount set forth in (i) above divided by 75%.
-As of December 31, 2020, the aggregate stated value of our Series C Preferred Stock was \$105,000.
+As of December 31, 2021 and 2020, the aggregate stated value of our Series C Preferred Stock was \$105,000.
 The triggering events include our being subject to a judgment of greater than \$100,000 or our initiation of bankruptcy proceedings.
-If any of the triggering events contained in our Series C Preferred Stock occur, the holders of our Series C Preferred Stock may demand redemption, an obligation the Company may not have the ability to meet at the time of such demand.
+If any of the triggering events contained in our Series C Preferred Stock may demand redemption, an obligation the Company may not have the ability to meet at the time of such demand.
 The Company will be required to pay interest on any amounts remaining unpaid after the required redemption of our Series C Preferred Stock, at a rate equal to the lesser of 18% per annum or the maximum rate permitted by applicable law.
 Accordingly, the Company has classified the Series C Preferred Stock as a mezzanine obligation in the accompanying consolidated balance sheets.

-In summary, the Company issued an aggregate of 44,850 shares of its common stock in exchange for 110 shares of the Company's Series C Preferred stock (stated value of \$110,000) and \$70,341 accrued dividends for the year ended December 31, 2020 and an aggregate of 90,714 shares of its common stock in exchange for 260 shares of the Company's Series C Preferred stock (stated value of \$260,000) and \$139,592 accrued dividends for the year ended December 31, 2019.
+The Company issued an aggregate of 44,850 shares of its common stock in exchange for 110 shares of the Company's Series C Preferred stock (stated value of \$110,000) and \$70,341 accrued dividends for the year ended December 31, 2020.

-Series C Preferred Stock issued and outstanding totaled 105 and 215 as of December 31, 2020 and 2019, respectively.
-As of December 31, 2020, and 2019, the Company has accrued \$72,217 and \$128,478 dividends payable on the Series C Preferred Stock.
+Series C Preferred Stock issued and outstanding totaled 105 as of December 31, 2021 and 2020.
+As of December 31, 2021 and 2020, the Company has accrued \$81,667 and \$72,517 dividends payable on the Series C Preferred Stock.